andrewharmellaw/andrewharmellaw.github.com/_posts/2017-03-24-gelfands-algebra-chunk-23-embedding-progressions.md

 What we need then is a number which no matter how many times you multiply it, it never becomes an integer.
 For that we need an _irrational_ number.
 The simplest one of these that we know of is $\sqrt{2}$.
 That's why Gelfand picked it.

 This all seems a little mind-bending.
-We'll get around to Irrational Numbers in a later chunk so please trust me and don't worry about it too much for now.
+We'll get around to _Irrational Numbers_ in a later chunk so please trust me and don't worry about it too much for now.

 ## Problem 212
-Given what we've seen, it's now quite clear why Gelfand answers this problem with a single word - "no".
+{% newthought "Given what we've seen," %} it's now quite clear why Gelfand answers this problem with a single word - "no".
 There is no $d$ which we can use in an arithmetical progression which will give us one more integer after the starting figure $a$, and then never give us one again.

 ## Problem 213
-This one is a simple geometric progression, but with a little bit of fiddling after the fact.
+{% newthought "This one is a simple _Geometric Progression_," %} but with a little bit of fiddling after the fact.

 Remember this from ["Chunk 21 - Geometric Progressions"](https://andrewharmellaw.github.io/2017/03/21/gelfands-algebra-chunk-21-geometric-progressions)?